kdave/btrfs-progs/README.md

 mailinglist.
 Pointing out typos via IRC also works, although might get accidentally lost in the noise.

-Documents are written in [RST](https://en.wikipedia.org/wiki/ReStructuredText) and built by sphinx.
+Documentation sources are written in [RST](https://en.wikipedia.org/wiki/ReStructuredText) and built by sphinx.

 Third-party sources
 -------------------

 Build dependencies are listed in [INSTALL](INSTALL).
-Implementation of checksum/hash functions is provided by copies of the respective sources to avoid adding dependencies that would make deployments in rescure or limited environments harder.
-The implementations are portable and not optimized for speed nor accelerated.
+Implementation of checksum/hash functions is provided by copies of the respective sources to avoid adding dependencies that would make deployments in rescue or limited environments harder.
+The implementations are portable and there are optimized versions for some architectures.
 Optionally it's possible to use libgcrypt, libsodium or libkcapi implementations.

 * CRC32C: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/
 * XXHASH: https://github.com/Cyan4973/xxHash